Skip to main content

 USB

 This source is only available on devices with a USB port available.
-Its goal is to allow an easy way to play music (background music) from files stored on the USB pen drive.
+Its goal is to allow an easy way to play music (background music) from files stored on the USB pen-drive or stored and signed on a .m3u playlist.

 Path